Publish content on Docker Hub

 Permitted content and support options

 Content that runs on Docker Enterprise may be published on Docker Hub under a Verified Publisher profile.
-This content may also qualify to become a Docker Certified Container or Plugin image, and thus backed by collaborative Docker/Publisher support.
+This content may also qualify to become a Docker Certified Container or Plugin image, and thus become backed by collaborative Docker/Publisher support.

 Content that runs on the Docker Community may be published in Docker Hub, but is not supported by Docker nor is it eligible to become Certified.

 |If your content:||Can publish||Can be Certified||Supported by publisher|